kasperkarlsson/TeensyGamepad/README.md

 # TeensyGamepad
-An arcade-style gamepad system based on Teensy 2.0.
+An arcade-style gamepad based on Teensy 2.0 (also compatible with Teensy++ 2.0).

-## Status
-Under development (not finished).

 ## Purpose
-This project lets a Teensy microcontroller send keyboard events to a PC, based on input from arcade controller components.
+This project lets a Teensy microcontroller take input from arcade controller components, convert it to key strokes and send them to a computer.
+The gamepad is connected to a computer via USB.

 ## Hardware
 * Teensy 2.0 ([PJRC](http://pjrc.com/store/teensy.html), [AliExpress](http://www.aliexpress.com/item/Teensy-2-0-USB-Keyboard-Mouse-AVR-for-arduino-ISP-Board-Mega32u4-U-Disk-Experiment-usb/32363184858.html)) or Teensy++ 2.0 ([PJRC](http://pjrc.com/store/teensypp.html), [AliExpress](http://www.aliexpress.com/item/Genuine-PJRC-Teensy-2-0-USB-AVR-develope-board-for-ps3-Teensy-free-1pcs-usb-cable/32224600966.html))